PGS Kissamikos

-PGS Kissamikos F.C. is a Greek football club, based in Kissamos, Chania.
-The club colors are blue and white, while its crest featured a dolphin.
+PGS Kissamikos F.C. was a Greek football club, based in Kissamos, Chania.
+The club colors were blue and white, while its crest featured a dolphin.

 History

 Kissamikos was founded in 1926, representing the town and municipality of Kissamos, Chania.
 In 1994, the club won its first Chania Football Clubs Association First Division Championship, thus earning promotion to national competitions for the first time in its history.
 During the 1994–95 Delta Ethniki season, Kissamikos finished in 13th place, thus returning to regional competitions once again.

 In 2012–13, Kissamikos achieved promotion to the Gamma Ethniki, the third tier of the Greek football league system, after finishing 6th in the Delta Ethniki Group 10.
 The club's tenure in third division was rather remarkable, as its first season in the competition saw Kissamikos finish in 4th place playing in Group E, while 2014–15 saw them finishing as champions of Group 4, thus earning their first ever promotion to the Football League.